 See in Glossary that were authored in gamma color space can be correctly and precisely rendered in linear color space.
 See documentation on Linear rendering overview for more information about gamma and linear color space.

 For further reading, see documentation on:

 Textures tend to be saved in gamma color space, while Shaders expect linear color space.
 As such, when Textures are sampled in Shaders, the gamma-based values lead to inaccurate results.
 To overcome this, you can set Unity to use an RGB sampler to cross over from gamma to linear sampling.
-This ensures a linear workflow with all inputs and outputs of a ShaderA small script that contains the mathematical calculations and algorithms for calculating the Color of each pixel rendered, based on the lighting input and the Material configuration.
+This ensures a linear workflow with all inputs and outputs of a ShaderA program that runs on the GPU.
 More info

 See in Glossary in the correct color space, resulting in a correct outcome.